-Open/close: Press the analog channel button Ch1, Ch2, Ch3, Ch4, Ref, Math, to cyclically realize the functions: open the channel, switch the current channel, and close the channel.
-When channel is open, Ch2, Ch3, Ch4, Ref, Math button will be on.
+Open/close: Press the analog channel button CH1, CH2, CH3, CH4, Ref , Math, S1 , S2 to cycle through the functions: open the channel, switch the current channel, and close the channel.
+When the channel is open, the button lights will light up CH1, CH2, CH3, CH4, Ref , Math, S1 , S2 to cycle

-Adjust the vertical sensitivity: Up & down scale navigation switch to adjust the vertical sensitivity of the current channel so that the waveform is displayed on the screen at an appropriate size.
+Adjust the vertical sensitivity: Rotate the vertical gear knob to adjust the vertical sensitivity of the current channel so that the waveform is displayed on the screen at a suitable size.

-Adjust the vertical position: Up & down position navigation switch to adjust the vertical position of the current channel.
-Press the position navigation switch to move the current channel waveform to the vertical center of the screen.
+Adjust the vertical position: In the vertical system control area vertical, rotate the vertical position knob adjust the vertical position of the current channel.
+Press the vertical position knob to move the current channel waveform to the vertical center of the screen.